dsogari/tsargp/packages/tsargp/README.md

 ### Define command-line options

 You should define the options and export them by default as a single object.
 Below is an example.
-In the documentation, you will learn about the different option types and their attributes.

 ```ts
 import { type Options /*...*/ } from 'tsargp';